W3D3/SteamAccountSwitcher/README.md

 See releases for changelogs.

 Development is discontinued for version 1.
-(Working on v2, first release coming end of October 2016.)
+(Working on v2, first release coming ~~end of October 2016.~~ I lied.
+Probably soon though.)
 [New repo](https://github.com/W3D3/SteamAccountSwitcher2) (Looking for testers)

 ##Screenshots